 The SAT lasts three hours, not including a ten minute break and a five minute break in between.
 Time management is key when answering each question to earn a high score.
 In total, the SAT consists of a:

-The ACT takes three hours to complete, with 30-minute breaks in between.
+The ACT takes three hours to complete, with a 10-minute break in between.
 If you choose to do the essay, it can take up to three hours, 40 minutes to a little over four hours, including breaks, and it is sectioned as such:

 Some students may consider the ACT harder than the SAT because you must work faster to answer all questions before your time is up.